-Purchase a Permit
+Purchase a permit

+First time permit buyer?
+You must first register your vehicle online with the University.
 If you are a returning customer, log in and follow the step-by-step instructions.

 Parking permit fees vary according to the type of permit; consult the fee schedule for more information.
 Be sure to obtain the permit best suited for your parking needs, as refunds will not be issued after seven calendar days of purchase.
 Also, refunds will be processed only after available funds have been credited to any outstanding fine balances.